AtakanTurgut/git.controller.doc/README.md

 ```
 ![](pictures/gitstashlist.PNG)

-- To process the `stash` we want:
+- To process the `stash` you want:

 ```bash
         git stash apply stash@{i}
 ```
-Even if we hold Stash again, it will still be stored for reuse.
+Even if you hold Stash again, it will still be stored for reuse.
 ![](pictures/gitstashapply.PNG)

 - To clear all existing stored Stashes from the list: